prashant5971/TDX2025-Hackathon/README.md

     If the customer agrees, the workorder is created.
 12 - Email Notification:
     The customer receives an email containing invoicing details related to the workorder.

+How Was This Achieved?
+**1- IoT Integration:**
+The application uses IoT to detect appliance issues in real-time, alerting the customer automatically when something goes wrong.
+**2- Adaptive Messaging via Einstein Bot:**
+Due to the beta status of Adaptive Messaging, an Einstein bot is used to manage initial customer interactions and product selection.
+The bot helps guide the customer through the process, from identifying the product to gathering basic issue details.
+**3- RAG (Retrieval-Augmented Generation):**
+When the customer requests warranty information, Agentforce utilizes RAG to retrieve unstructured data from the Data Cloud, making it easier to provide precise, up-to-date information to the customer.
+**4 - Knowledge Base:**
+For troubleshooting steps, Agentforce taps into the Knowledge Base (powered by Einstein Data Library Knowledge) to ensure the customer gets accurate solutions based on the problem they report.
+**5 - Case & Workorder Creation:**
+Once the issue is identified, and troubleshooting steps are provided, Agentforce Service Agent creates case records and workorders, seamlessly handling the backend process of customer support.
+**6 - Email Integration:**
+When a workorder is generated, the system automatically sends an email to the customer containing invoicing details, ensuring smooth communication.

+**Key Technologies Used:**
+    - Agentforce: For managing agent interactions and automating case and workorder creation.
+    - Einstein Bot & Adaptive Messaging: For managing customer queries and product selection, even though Adaptive Messaging is still in beta.
+    - Data Cloud (with RAG): To retrieve warranty details from unstructured data sources.
+    - Einstein Knowledge Base: To provide troubleshooting steps based on customer issues.